-In the case $n=1$, $\int_{S^1}A$ agrees with Hochschild homology of a ring $A$.
-Furthermore, If $A$ is a commutative ring spectrum, the factorization homology $\int_M A$ agrees with the Loday construction, which gives higher Hochschild homology \cite{Pirashvili} for $M = S^n$ and iterated Hochschild homology for $M = \mathbb{T}^n$.
-As such, it is reasonable to expect that factorization homology might be of use in understanding invariants related to algebraic K-theory, and recently, Ayala--Mazel-Gee--Rozenblyum used factorization homology to obtain a new description of the cyclotomic trace from K-theory to topological cyclic homology (see, e.g. \cite{AMR_GeometryCycTrace}.)
 In this paper, we consider genuine equivariant factorization homology, introduced by the first named author \cite{GFH} in his thesis; other definitions of equivariant factorization homology have also been introduced independently by Weelinck \cite{Weelinck} and by the third named author \cite{Zou}.
 The paper \cite{GFH} uses parametrized higher category theory to define equivariant factorization homology axiomatically as a homology theory for $G$-manifolds, where $G$ is a finite group.
-For 1-dimensional manifolds, this construction recovers Real topological Hochschild homology \cite{Real_THH} and $C_n$-relative topological Hochschild homology \cite{TC_via_the_norm}.
+We consider equivariant factorization homology for $V$-framed $G$-manifolds, where $V$ is a finite dimensional $G$-representation.
+In this theory, the coefficients are $\EE_V$-algebras.
+For 1-dimensional manifolds, this construction recovers Real topological Hochschild homology of \cite{Real_THH} and $C_n$-relative topological Hochschild homology of \cite{TC_via_the_norm}.
 Therefore, equivariant factorization homology provides a new perspective from which to study these invariants, and other invariants of equivariant ring spectra.

 A particularly nice class of structured ring spectra is given by Thom spectra, for which properties of the base space of a spherical fibration can be used to deduce spectrum-level results.
-Lewis \cite{lewis1986equivariant} showed that the Thom spectrum of an $n$-fold loop map is an $E_n$-ring spectrum.
-Blumberg--Cohen--Schlichtkrull \cite{BCS} showed that the Thom spectrum functor respects the cyclic bar construction, and used this to describe the topological Hochschild homology of Thom spectra and compute several examples.
+Lewis \cite{lewis1986equivariant} showed that the Thom spectrum of an $n$-fold loop map is an $\EE_n$-ring spectrum.
+Blumberg--Cohen--Schlichtkrull \cite{BCS} showed that the Thom spectrum functor respects the cyclic bar construction, and used this to describe the topological Hochschild homology of Thom spectra and to compute several examples.
 Schlichtkrull \cite{Sch} generalized this to higher Hochschild homology of commutative ring spectra.
-The second named author \cite{KlangFactorizarionHomologyThom} showed that the Thom spectrum functor respects factorization homology, and used this to describe the factorization homology and $E_n$ topological Hochschild cohomology of Thom spectra and to compute examples.
+The second named author \cite{KlangFactorizarionHomologyThom} showed that the Thom spectrum functor respects factorization homology, and used this to describe the factorization homology and $\EE_n$ topological Hochschild cohomology of Thom spectra and to compute examples.